tvdboom/ATOM/docs_sources/user_guide/training.md

 ```

 To specify parameters per model, use the model name as key and a dict
 of the parameters as value.
-In this example, the XGBoost model will
+In this example, the XGBoost model uses
-use n_estimators=200 and the Multi-layer Perceptron will use one hidden
+`n_estimators=200` and the Multi-layer Perceptron uses one hidden
 layer with 75 neurons.

 ```python